 Why is that important?
 Because it allows you to control the exposure of the background on bright sunny days while using the flash to light up the foreground.

-Pair that with the ND filter and you can get a really nice balance of outdoor flash lit photography and it looks really cool.
+Pair that with the built-in ND filter and you can get a nice balance of outdoor flash-lit photography and it looks cool.
 I’m constantly using my flash with this camera when shooting outside.
 I’ve even set my FN1 button as my ND and the FN2 button as my flash controls so I can quickly adjust the ND and flash settings.

 It makes the X100V a very unique camera because it can do this one thing that no other camera can easily or quickly do.